panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 Now if you open the demo you'd notice that from the user's perspective little changed: you can still introduce characters as you were in the previous example.

-But look at console and you'll notice that the new value logging is debounced.
-The component logs to console the new value only if `500ms` has passed since last typing.
+But there's a change: the component logs to console the new value only if `500ms` has passed since the last typing.
+That's debouncing in action.

+Debouncing of a watcher is implemented in 3 simple steps:

-Inside the `created()` hook the callback invoked when the `value` changes is debounced and assigned to an instance property `this.debouncedWatch`.
+1) Inside the `created()` hook the debounced callback is created and as a property on the instance: `this.debouncedWatch = debounce(..., 500)`.

-Then inside the proper watch callback `watch.value()` the `this.debouncedWatch()` is invoked with the right arguments.
+2) Then inside the watch callback `watch.value() { ... }` the `this.debouncedWatch()` is invoked with the right arguments.

-Also `beforeUnmount()` hook cancels any pending executions of the debounced function `this.debouncedWatch.cancel()` right before unmounting the component.
-This is done to avoid executing of the value watcher callback on an already unmounted component.
+3) Finally, `beforeUnmount()` hook cancels any pending executions of the debounced function `this.debouncedWatch.cancel()` right before unmounting the component.
+This is done to avoid executing the value watcher callback on an already unmounted component.

-Same way you can debounce watching any data property inside of your component.
-And perform inside the debounced callback relatively heavy operation like data fetching, expensive DOM manipulations, and more.
+The same way you can debounce watching any data property and perform inside the debounced callback relatively heavy operations like data fetching, expensive DOM manipulations, and more.

 ## 2. Debouncing an event handler

 The section above showed how to debounce watchers, but what about regular event handlers?
 Let's take a try.

-Let's reuse again the example when the user enters data into the input field, but this time without use `v-model` and directly watching for change events.
+Let's reuse again the example when the user enters data into the input field, but this time without using `v-model` and directly attaching an event handler to the input.

-As usual, if you don't perform any amortization, the changed value is logged to console exactly when user types:
+As usual, if you don't perform any amortization, the changed value is logged to console exactly when the user types:

 ```vue
 <template>